MoamiStay/FINAL_mai2023/ASSIGNMENT.md

 All final changes must be merged into the default branch main or master.
 Other branches will not be checked.

 Ensure that the readme.md file describes your project thoroughly, including how to setup and run the project locally and any special instructions for testers.

+# EXTRA FIXES ADJUSTMENTS

+- Profile image error handling for non-image links
+- Calendar: Force to pick from before picking To